ml1nk/csr-helper/README.md

   * bulk(\<csv content\> csv, \<string\> ou1, \<string\> ou2) : \<bulk\>
 * hasNativeCrypto() : \<boolean\> // check if the script is running on the browser and web crypto is available

-All functions except
+* All functions except
   * api.create.keypair (promise rejection)
-* api.import.bulk (exception -> examples/bulk.js)
+  * api.import.bulk (exception, examples/bulk.js)
-will return false if the input is invalid.
+* will return false if the input is invalid.

 ``` javascript
 keypair = {  // <keypair>